PEERINGTestbed/client/utils/reverse-traceroute/README.md

 ## Configuration

-We keep two configurations file around, one for testing (`-test`) and another for executing experiments (`-prod`).
+We keep two configuration files around, one for testing (`-test`) and another for executing experiments (`-prod`).
 Link to these files from `client.sh` and `client.py` as needed.